 - a.
 Commercial phones are the primary means of making long distance phone calls.
 There are an extremely limited number of DSN lines available at the U.S. Army War College.
 Department staff can assist in converting from DSN to commercial numbers. - To place official long distance calls within CONUS, dial 95 + the area code + the seven digit telephone number you desire.
 For OCONUS calls, dial 96 + 011 + the country code + city code + the number. - c.
 Unofficial direct distance dialing from telephones in USAWC is not authorized. - d.
-Secure Voice (a STU-III) telephone is the only telephone authorized for classified communications at the USAWC.
-One is available for student use in the Security Office, Room SB-08.
+Classified communications at the USAWC are only authorized when using secure devices clearly marked for the level of the classified discussion.
+The Security Office, Room SB-08, will assist students with connections they may need.